Off-policy Evaluation in Doubly Inhomogeneous Environments: Simulation Studies

 In this section, we evaluate our proposed model-based and model-free approaches through extensive simulations.
-Our focus is on a binary action space, with a tabular observation space and a continuous observation space.
-As discussed earlier, we focus on evaluating the following four targets: the average reward $\eta^{\pi}$; the $i$th subject's average reward aggregated over time $\eta^{\pi}_i$; the average reward in the population at time $t$, denoted by $\eta^{\pi}_t$; the $i$th subject's expected reward at time $t$, denoted by $\eta^{\pi}_{i,t}$.
+We begin by specifying the competing methods.
+Next, we evaluate the performance of our model-free method using the RL benchmark dataset D4RL \citep{fu2020d4rl}.
+Finally, we investigate the sensitivity of the proposed model-free and model-based estimators to the additivity assumption.
+We focus on evaluating the following four targets: (i) the average reward $\eta^{\pi}$; (ii) the $i$th subject’s average reward aggregated over time $\eta^{\pi}_i$; (iii) the average reward in the population at time $t$ $\eta^{\pi}_t$; (iv) the $i$th subject’s expected reward at time $t$, denoted by $\eta^{\pi}_{i,t}$.
+Throughout, we evaluate these four targets for all subjects over the first five time periods in the offline dataset.
+Additional numerical results and details about the environments, can be found in Section C of the supplementary article.

-\textbf{\textit{Baseline methods}}.
-We compare our proposed approach against the following: \begin{enumerate} \item \textit{Doubly homogeneous model-free OPE}.
-As commented earlier, the four targets become asymptotically the same in doubly homogeneous environments.
-The first baseline method ignores both types of inhomogeneities and employ the Q-learning algorithm developed in doubly homogeneous environments to evaluate the long-term average reward and use the same estimator to estimate $\eta_i^{\pi}$, $\eta_t^{\pi}$ and $\eta_{i,t}^{\pi}$.
-To begin with, we introduce the following relative value function,